inhere/php-sroute/README.md

 - Lightweight and fast speed, the search speed is not affected by the routing number
 - supported request methods: `GET` `POST` `PUT` `DELETE` `HEAD` `OPTIONS`
 - support event: `found` `notFound`.
 Some things you can do when the triggering event (such as logging, etc.)
-- support manual dispatch a URI route by `SRouter::dispatchTo()`, you can dispatch a URI in your logic.
+- support manual dispatch a URI route by `SRouter::dispatch($path, $method)`, you can dispatch a URI in your logic.
-- support custom the matched route parser: `SRouter::setMatchedRouteParser()`. you can custom how to call the matched route handler.
 - Support automatic matching routing like yii framework, by config `autoRoute`.
-- more interesting config, please see `SRouter::$_config`
+- more interesting config, please see `SRouter::setConfig`
 - You can also do not have to configure anything, it can also work very well

 **[中文README](./README_zh.md)**